 Trekkers crossing a snowfield

 Winter in Nepal brings cold, dry weather and occasional snow in the mountains.
-The skies are usually crystal clear, making winter one of the best seasons for unobstructed, crisp views of the 8,000m Himalayan giants.
-There are fewer people, so you will have most of the views to yourself.
-Check out our list best winter treks in Nepal.
+The skies are usually crystal clear, making winter one of the best seasons for unobstructed, crisp views of the 26,247-foot (8,000 m) Himalayan giants.
+There are fewer people, so you'll have most of the views to yourself.
+Check out our list of the best winter treks in Nepal.

 • Bring warm layers and a down jacket.
 A down sleeping bag is also recommended if you go trekking.

-• Enjoy amazingly clear views and lesser crowds at Nepal’s best viewpoints like Poon Hill and Nagarkot.
+• Enjoy amazingly clear views and fewer crowds at Nepal's best viewpoints like Poon Hill and Nagarkot.

 • Activities like mountain biking and touring the country on a motorbike are at their best in winter.

-• Visit Chitwan and Bardia as the temperatures in these otherwise warm places is at their most moderate in winter.
+• Visit Chitwan and Bardia as the temperatures in these otherwise warm places are at their most moderate in winter.

 Learn More